 The above results also indicated that grain yield of IR64 was increased by the continuous application of rice straw manure.
-Especially, from second season to the continuous seasons, the grain yield of treatment T4 in which rice straw manure was incorporated with 40% NPK was not significantly differed from treatment T7 (complete application of chemical fertilizer).
-Continuous application of organic manure alone overvielded 9.9 % than control (Padalia 1975).
-Otherwise, application of organic manure in combination with inorganic fertilizer overyielded 11-12% than control (Tan 1992).
-In this experiment (table 4), the treatment which was completely applied by rice straw manure overyielded 5.91% and 7.92% than control in WS and DS. respectively.
+Especially, from second season to the continuous seasons, the grain yield of treatment T4 in which rice straw manue combined with 40% NPK was not significantly differed from treatment T7 in which complete application of chemical fertilizer (NPK).
+Continuous application of organic manure alone overyielded 9,9 % than control (Padalia 1975).
+Otherwise, application organic manure in combination with inorganic fertilizer over overyielded 11-12% than control (Tan 1992).
+In this experiment (table 4), we also recorded that the treatment which completed application of rice straw manure overyielded 5.91% and 6.86 % than control in WS and DS, respectively.

-The treatment in which complete application of chemical fertilizer (NPK) overyielded 29.31% and 25.73 % than control in WS and DS, respectively.
+The treatment in which complete application of chemical fertilizer (NPK) overyielded 29.31% and 37.73 % than control in WS and DS, respectively.

-The treatment in which rice straw manure combined with different doses of chemical fertilizer (NPK) overyielded 14.67 - 28.71% and 26.27 - 32.41 % than control in WS and DS, respectively.
+The treatment in which rice straw manure combined with different doses of chemical fertilizer (NPK) overyielded 14.67-28.71% and 26.94-37.02 % than control in WS and DS, respectively.